Better-HPC/keystone-python-client/docs/user_guide.md

 1. Specifying a network protocol is required when instantiating new instances (e.g., `http://` or `https://`).

 The `login` and `logout` methods are used to handle user authentication.
-Once authenticated, the client will automatically manage the resulting user credentials, including refreshing JWT tokens.
+Once authenticated, the client will automatically manage the resulting user credentials.

 ```python
 client.login(username="username", password="password")  # (1)!